rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 - Proof: an optional proof string to show why we think the result is valid
 - Status: The status of the login attempt.
 These values come from Metasploit::model::Login::Status , examples include "Incorrect", "Unable to Connect", "Untried" etc

-### CredentialCollection
+# CredentialCollection

 Metasploit::Framework::CredentialCollection
 (lib/metasploit/framework/credential_collection.rb)

 This class is used to take datastore options from a module and yield Credential objects from an each method.
 It takes wordlist files, as well as direct username and password options.
-It also takes options for username as pass and blank apssword.
+It also takes options for username as pass and blank password.
 It can be passed in as the cred_details on the LoginScanner, and responds to #each and yields crafted Credentials.

 Example (from modules/auxiliary/scanner/ftp/ftp_login.rb):